Long Grounded Thoughts: Synthesizing Visual Problems and Reasoning Chains at Scale: Method

 To build a \textit{preference dataset} for offline RL, we follow~\citep{setlur2024rlincorrectsyntheticdata,zhang2025backtracking,kimiteam2025kimik15scalingreinforcement} and define pairwise comparisons based on \emph{correctness} and \emph{compactness}.
 Formally, we define:

 Here, the superscript $+$ denotes a correct prediction and $-$ an incorrect one, while $\succ$ indicates preference and $\oplus$ denotes concatenation.
-Following LPT~\citep{liao2025longperceptualthoughts}, we collect both positive and negative CoTs from the initial VLM response (e.g., $(\stepthought_1^+, \answer_1^+)$ and $(\stepthought_1^-, \answer_1^-)$), together with subsequent reasoning expansions from $\RLLM$ (e.g., $(\stepthought_2^+, \answer_2^+)$).
+Following previous works, We specifically collect both positive and negative CoTs from the initial VLM response (e.g., $(\stepthought_1^+, \answer_1^+)$ and $(\stepthought_1^-, \answer_1^-)$), together with subsequent reasoning expansions from $\RLLM$ (e.g., $(\stepthought_2^+, \answer_2^+)$).
 Note that we do not explicitly verify whether $\stepthought_1$ itself is correct or incorrect; instead, we infer its correctness from the associated $\answer_1$, which we find to be a reasonable approximation at scale.
-For \textit{online RL} (GRPO), we reuse the same instruction prompts but discard preference responses.
+For \textit{online RL} (GRPO), we only keep the generated visual problems and its verifiable answer.